codingforeveryone/READMEs/JavaScript/array-methods-overview.md

 var d = [1, 2, 3];                  // [1, 2, 3]
 ```

 Array literal notation is considered best practice.
-In most cases, array literal and object instantiation perform equally efficiently, but see the first two answers to this [stack overflow question](http://stackoverflow.com/questions/931872/what-s-the-difference-between-array-and-while-declaring-a-javascript-ar) for some of the scenarios where the literal and the object instantiation are different.
+In most cases, array literal and object instantiation perform just as efficiently, but see the first two answers to this [stack overflow question](http://stackoverflow.com/questions/931872/what-s-the-difference-between-array-and-while-declaring-a-javascript-ar) for some of the scenarios where the literal and the object instantiation are different.

 ### Accessing items in an Array